 It turns out that there are energy regions for which no electronic states exist.
 These are called band gaps.
 A medium can have many of those, but the band gap of central importance is that near the Fermi energy, where the level occupation according to the Fermi function drops substantially.
 That is the band gap which is usually meant when the text mentions the band gap of a material.

 Materials with Different Electronic Structures

 The electrical and optical properties of a material strongly depend on their electronic structure:

 In some cases, the Fermi energy lies somewhere in a large band gap (with a width of e.g. above 4 eV), so that all bands below that energy are completely filled, while all higher-lying bands are completely empty, except for some thermal excitation which is negligibly unless at high temperatures.
-Such materials are called dielectrics or insulators.
-They are electrically insulating, essentially because the combined contribution of each band to the current density is zero, and any rearrangement of occupation within the completely filled bands is not possible.
+Such materials are called dielectrics and are electric insulators.
+They are electrically insulating essentially because the combined contribution of each band to the current density is zero, and any rearrangement of occupation within the completely filled bands is not possible.

 Further, dielectrics generally cannot absorb visible or near-infrared light, because the photon energy is not sufficient for transitions from the valence band (the highest filled band) to the conduction band (the lowest empty band), or in fact for any kinds of transitions of carriers.
 Only in the ultraviolet region, photon energies become sufficient for interband transitions, causing strong absorption.
 Furthermore, there is strong infrared absorption at longer wavelengths, which is associated with the generation of phonons, and weaker absorption caused by multi-phonon absorption processes.